gs1au/fluent_command_builder/README.md

+# Fluent Command Builder

 Fluent Command Builder makes building command lines easy and intuitive.

-Automated build/test/deploy processes depend heavily on tools which can be invoked using a command line.
+Automated build/test/deploy processes depend heavily on tools that provide a command line interface.
-Building command lines for such processes is tedious as it requires many careful string manipulations.
-String manipulation code is usually hard to read, tedious to change, and is often duplicated for similar commands.
+Building command lines requires a lot of string appending and interpolation and often results in code which is not only hard to read and maintain but results in much unwanted duplication.

-Fluent Command Builder hides this complexity behind code which is fluent and reads much like the resulting command.
+Fluent Command Builder hides this complexity behind a fluent interface which dramatically improves readabilty, maintainability and reduces duplication.
+The fluent interface also helps reduce barrier to entry when using new commands since details such as switch symbols, delimiters and casing are taken care of automatically.

 ## Example